sensorium/Mozzi/learn/porting/index.markdown

 ### Fixed point arithmethic (Q16n16, etc.)

 Q16n16, and further typedefs for fixed point arithmetic are still around, with no intention to remove them, soon.
-However, consider porting to the new
+However, consider porting such code to the new
-SFixMath / UFixMath types, which are typesafe and much more comfortable to use.
-Q16n16, etc. are no longer recommended to be used in new code.
+FixMath library (a spin-off by the Mozzi team, available at https://github.com/tomcombriat/FixMath), with its SFix and UFix types, which are typesafe and much more comfortable to use.
+Functions accepting Q16n16, etc. have gained overloads for these types.
+The old Q16n16, etc. types are no longer recommended to be used in new code.

 ### Configuration